[ excerpt ]

 is a bizarre erotic fantasy of a young girl's maturation into womanhood on the night of her first menstruation.
 Referencing Matthew Lewis's The Monk, Marquis de Sade's Justine, K. H. Macha's May,

-F. W. Murnau's film Nosferatu, Nezval employs the language of the pulp serial novel to construct a lyrical,
+F. W. Murnau's film Nosferatu, Nezval employs the language of the pulp serial novel to fashion a lyrical,

 menacing dream of sexual awakening involving a vampire with an insatiable appetite for chicken blood, changelings,

-of the grotesque that juxtaposes high and low genres, with shifting registers of language and moods that was a trademark of the Czech
+brother with sister, an exploration of the grotesque with the shifting registers of language, mood, and genre that were a hallmark of the Czech

 avant-garde.
 The 1970 film version is considered one of the outstanding achievements of Czech new-wave cinema.

 Afterword by Giuseppe Dierna: